 All applications are considered by our Membership Committee who meet four times a year.
 You can expect to hear the outcome approximately eight weeks after the closing date for your application.
 Incomplete applications will be held on file until we have received all the necessary information.

-All enquiries about applying for election to the Fellowship should be addressed to the Administrative Secretary, Melanie Ransom, at: email@example.com
+All enquiries about applying for election to the Fellowship should be addressed to the Administrative Secretary, Imogen Evans, at: email@example.com